byggkpi-ai/Power-BI-Bygge-og-eiendomsbok/PRIVACY.md

 We do not track users, store usage data, or use cookies.
 All data processing occurs locally within the Power BI environment and is limited to the scope of the datasets provided by SSB.

-If you have any questions regarding privacy, please contact us at [info@byggkpi.no](mailto:info@bygg
+If you have any questions regarding privacy, please contact us at [info@byggkpi.no](mailto:info@bygg)